viduli-io/type-runtime/README.md

 - `kind: 'Primitive'`
 - `name: string` - one of the above 6 possibilities.
-- `is(other: Type): boolean` - returns true is the type is exactly the primitive type.
+- `is(other: Type): boolean` - returns true if the type is exactly the primitive type.
 Returns false for literal types of the same primitive.

 ```ts